Birt-hogg-dubé syndrome D23.-

 This section has been translated automatically.

-The syndrome is secondary to a germline mutation in the folliculin(FLCN) gene, which is located on chromosome 17p11.2 and encodes the folliculin protein (Baba M et al. 2006).
-A number of mutations have been detected, including deletions, substitutions, and duplications, which are thought to lead to truncation of the protein and consequent loss of function.
+The syndrome is secondary to a germline mutation in the folliculin(FLCN) gene, which is located on chromosome 17p11.2 and codes for the folliculin protein (Baba M et al. 2006).
+A number of mutations have been identified, including deletions, substitutions and duplications, which are thought to lead to a truncation of the protein and thus to a loss of function.

-Folliculin is expressed in a number of normal tissues, including skin, lung, and kidney, although its exact function as a protein remains unknown.
-Recent evidence suggests that folliculin functions as a tumor suppressor via an interaction with the mTOR energy processing pathway, and its absence contributes to the development of BHDS-associated renal tumors.
-There may be subtypes of BHDS, as lung cysts are the predominant feature in some families and skin and renal manifestations are less common.
-In addition, mutations may be specific to certain ethnicities, as Japanese and Caucasian patients have been found to have different mutation distributions and unique alterations
+Folliculin is expressed in a number of normal tissues such as skin, lung and kidney, although the exact function of the protein remains unknown.
+Recent evidence suggests that folliculin acts as a tumor suppressor via an interaction with the mTOR energy processing pathway and its absence contributes to the development of BHDS-associated renal tumors.
+There may be subtypes of BHDS, as pulmonary cysts are the predominant feature in some families and skin and renal manifestations are less common.
+In addition, mutations may be specific to certain ethnicities, as different mutation distributions and unique alterations have been found in Japanese and Caucasian patients

-Involvements of the VHL and tyrosinase kinase domains of the Met proto-oncogene family and the PTCH, PTEN, and CTNNB1 genes have also been described.
+Involvement of the VHL and tyrosinase kinase domains of the Met proto-oncogene family as well as the PTCH, PTEN and CTNNB1 genes have also been described.

 Manifestation